peace195/peace195.github.io/_posts/2017-07-05-choose-distinct-units-in-lstm.md

 ---
-title: Choose some distinct units inside the recurrent (LSTM, GRU, ...) layer of recurrent neural networks
+title: Choose some distinct units inside the recurrent (e.g., LSTM, GRU) layer of recurrent neural networks
 ---

 When working with a [recurrent neural networks](http://www.wildml.com/2015/09/recurrent-neural-networks-tutorial-part-1-introduction-to-rnns/) model, we usually use the last unit or some fixed units of recurrent series to predict the label of observations.
-It was be shown like this picture.
+It was being shown in this picture.

 <p align="center">
   <img src="https://raw.githubusercontent.com/peace195/peace195.github.io/master/images/rnn.jpg" alt="RNN"/>
 </p>

-How about choosing some distinct units inside the recurrent (LSTM, GRU, ...) layer of recurrent neural networks?
+How about choosing some distinct units inside the recurrent (e.g., LSTM, GRU) layer of recurrent neural networks?
-I have worked in some problem need to do that such as **sspect-based sentiment analysis**.
+I have worked in some problem need to do that such as **aspect-based sentiment analysis**.
 In this problem, we have to predict the polarity label of some aspect in a sentence or passage.
 We usually use a tuple (positive, negative or neutral) for the polarity label.
 E.g: